Using VS Code on ARC Clusters

 The VS Code server itself still runs on the login node in this workflow.
 Only your interactive shell (and the processes it launches) run on the compute node, which is acceptable as long as heavy work is contained inside Slurm jobs.

-5. Advanced: wildcard ProxyJump to connect VS Code directly to compute nodes
+5. Connect VS Code directly to a compute node

 In some cases, you may want the VS Code server itself to run on the compute node (for example, to move language-server CPU/memory load off the login node).
-This is an advanced workflow and should only be used while you have an active job on that node.
+This requires an active job on a node and the Remote - SSH extension installed in VS Code (see Prerequisites).

 ProxyJump <your_VT_PID>@tinkercliffs2.arc.vt.edu